-Selected Child Welfare Scholars receive a training stipend of $18,500 per academic year for up to two years, in exchange for a post-graduation work commitment of least two years in a California county public child welfare service agency.
-Eligible students who have been accepted for admission to the MSW Program may participate in the Child Welfare Scholars Program.
+MSW admits who have been selected as Child Welfare Scholars receive a training stipend of $18,500 per academic year for up to two years, in exchange for a post-graduation work commitment of at least two years in a California county public child welfare service agency.

 For more information about Child Welfare Scholars eligibility requirements and the application process, please visit the Child Welfare Scholars Program.